 Geisel School of Medicine at Dartmouth

-The Department of Molecular and Systems Biology at Geisel School of Medicine at Dartmouth invites applications for a tenure-track Assistant Professor position.
-We seek applicants to direct an independent and innovative research program to understand complex problems in cell or developmental biology, regeneration, neuroscience, or mechanisms of disease using approaches in genetics, genomics, epigenetics, metabolomics, bioinformatics, or computational systems biology.
+The Department of Molecular and Systems Biology at Geisel School of Medicine at Dartmouth invites applications for a tenure-track Assistant or Associate Professor position.
+We seek applicants who will direct an independent and innovative research program to understand complex problems in molecular, cell, or developmental biology, regeneration, neuroscience, or mechanisms of disease using approaches in genetics, genomics, epigenetics, metabolomics, bioinformatics, or computational systems biology.

-Dartmouth is highly committed to fostering a diverse and inclusive population of students, faculty, and staff.
-We seek applicants who are able to work effectively with individuals from all backgrounds, including but not limited to: racial and ethnic minorities, women, those who identify with LGBTQ+ communities, persons with disabilities, are from lower-income backgrounds, veterans, and first-generation college graduates.
+Dartmouth is highly committed to fostering a diverse and inclusive population of students, faculty, and staff and we seek applicants who are able to work effectively with individuals from all backgrounds, including but not limited to racial and ethnic minorities, women, those who identify with LGBTQ+ communities, persons with disabilities, are from lower income backgrounds, veterans, and first-generation college graduates.

 Our department offers a dynamic and interactive environment where faculty members benefit from collaborative and collegial interactions across campus, with foundational and clinical departments at Geisel, the School of Arts & Sciences, the Thayer School of Engineering, and the Guarini School of Graduate and Advanced Studies.

 A generous start-up package and access to state-of-the-art research facilities will be provided.
-Individuals will be given opportunities for mentoring and teaching graduate students in relevant Ph.D. programs (e.g., Molecular and Cellular Biology (MCB), Quantitative Biomedical Sciences (QBS), and Integrative Neuroscience at Dartmouth (IND).
-The successful candidate may, as appropriate, also benefit from association with one of four NIH-sponsored Centers for Biomedical Research Excellence (COBRE) in Quantitative Biomedical Sciences, Biomolecular Targeting, Molecular Epidemiology, and Cystic Fibrosis and/or the NCI-designated Norris Cotton Cancer Center.
+Individuals will be given opportunities for mentoring and teaching graduate students in relevant PhD programs [e.g., Molecular and Cellular Biology (MCB), Quantitative Biomedical Sciences (QBS), and Integrative Neuroscience at Dartmouth (IND)].
+The successful candidate may, as appropriate, also benefit from association with NIH-sponsored Centers for Biomedical Research Excellence (COBRE) in Quantitative Biomedical Sciences, Biomolecular Targeting, Molecular Epidemiology or Cystic Fibrosis and the NCI-designated Dartmouth Cancer Center.

-The Geisel School of Medicine at Dartmouth is located in the neighboring towns of Hanover and Lebanon on the New Hampshire and Vermont border.
-Dartmouth is surrounded by a vibrant, academic, and professional community offering excellent schools, lively arts, and an unmatched quality of life.
+The Geisel School of Medicine at Dartmouth is located on neighboring campuses in Hanover and Lebanon New Hampshire, surrounded by a vibrant, academic, and professional community offering excellent schools, lively arts, and an outstanding quality of life.
 Boston MA, Burlington VT, and Montreal, QC are all within a few hours’ drive.